Isaiah Jackson (conductor): Conducting

-He has also guest conducted the Helsinki Philharmonic Orchestra, Malmo Symphony, Gaeveleborg Symphony, Czech Symphony Orchestra (at the opening of the Prague Autumn International Music Festival), Stockholm Symphonic Wind Orchestra, Prague Radio Symphony Orchestra, Royal Liverpool Philharmonic, RAI Orchestra, Youngstown Symphony Orchestra, and the National Symphony Orchestra in Washington, D.C.
-He has also performed with the Dance Theatre of Harlem at the Spoleto Festival in Italy and at the Royal Opera House, London.
-He was also music director of the New York Youth Symphony.
+Jackson appeared as a guest conductor of the Los Angeles Philharmonic in 1973.
+The same year, he first conducted the Vienna Symphony; Leonard Bernstein suggested then that Jackson became artistic director of the Vienna Youth Music Festival.
+He conducted as a guest the Helsinki Philharmonic Orchestra, the Malmö Symphony Orchestra, the Gävle Symphony Orchestra, the Czech Symphony Orchestra (for the opening of the Prague Autumn), Stockholm Symphonic Wind Orchestra, the Prague Radio Symphony, the Royal Liverpool Philharmonic, the RAI National Symphony Orchestra, and the National Symphony Orchestra in Washington, D.C..
+He conducted the New York Philharmonic in 1978.
+He also performed with the Dance Theatre of Harlem at the Royal Opera House in London.